AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 We clearly see that for a low learning rate, the precision and error curves are rather stable.
 While for a relatively high learning rate, we experience very frequent peaks.

 Unfortunately, there is no general methodology to identify the adequate learning rate or the architecture of the network.
 Manual tuning is the norm so far.
-Some optimization algorithms, _e.g.,_ the Adam optimization algorithm, variates the learning rate.
-During the training the learning rate varies.
+Some optimization algorithms, _e.g.,_ the Adam optimization algorithm, vary the learning rate during training.

 ## Test and Validation